-- 3.1 Do disclose the existence and nature of any interest, including any perceived interest, at any relevant meeting, including informal meetings or discussions with officers and other Councillors.
+3.1 Do disclose the existence and nature of any interest, including any perceived interest, at any relevant meeting, including informal meetings or discussions with officers and other Councillors.
 This is your responsibility.
-Preferably, disclose your interest at the beginning of the meeting and not just at the commencement of discussion on that particular matter. - 3.2 Do then act accordingly.
-Where your interest is personal and prejudicial: - Don't participate, or give the appearance of trying to participate, in the making of any decision on the matter by the planning authority.
-You must withdraw from the meeting room when the matter is discussed however please see paragraph 11 for your right to attend and make representations. - Don't try to represent local, Ward or Area views, get another Member to do so instead. - Don't get involved in the processing of the application.
+Preferably, disclose your interest at the beginning of the meeting and not just at the commencement of discussion on that particular matter.
+The requirements for you to declare any interest apply whenever you are in attendance at a meeting, regardless of whether you are a member of the Committee or not.